wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/transport_examples/transport_switching/Switching_between_FIX_Versions_.md

     DataDictionary=~/etc/spec/FIX40-synapse.xml
     ```

-    !!! info
+    !!!
 Note

-    The `           FIX40-synapse.xml          ` file can be found in
-    the
-    `           <ESB_HOME>/repository/samples/resources/fix          `
-    directory.
-This is a custom FIX data dictionary file that adds the
-    tag 150 and 151 to the execution message(35=8) of FIX4.0.
-Make sure
-    the `           DataDictionary          ` property in the
-    `           banzai.cfg          ` file points to this data
+        The `           FIX40-synapse.xml          ` file can be found in the `           <ESB_HOME>/repository/samples/resources/fix          ` directory.
+This is a custom FIX data dictionary file that adds the tag 150 and 151 to the execution message(35=8) of FIX4.0.
+Make sure the `           DataDictionary          ` property in the `           banzai.cfg          ` file points to this data dictionary file.
-    dictionary file.

-    TEST

 -   Add the following lines to `           executor.cfg          ` ,
     which is the *Executor* configuration file: